DevExpress/devextreme-documentation/api-reference/_hidden/dxFileManagerToolbar/items/items.md

 **Custom Items**

-To add a custom toolbar item, specify its [text](/Documentation/ApiReference/UI_Widgets/dxFileManager/Configuration/toolbar/items/#text) and optional settings (for example, a file extension for the toolbar item that creates a new file) to one of the following collections:
+To add a custom toolbar item, specify its [text](/Documentation/ApiReference/UI_Widgets/dxFileManager/Configuration/toolbar/items/#text) and optional settings (for example, a file extension for the toolbar item that creates a new file) and add the item to one of the following collections:

-- [items](/Documentation/ApiReference/UI_Widgets/dxFileManager/Configuration/toolbar/items/) - Displays toolbar items when no one file system item is selected.
+- [items](/Documentation/ApiReference/UI_Widgets/dxFileManager/Configuration/toolbar/items/) - Displays toolbar items when no file system item is selected.

 - [fileSelectionItems](/Documentation/ApiReference/UI_Widgets/dxFileManager/Configuration/toolbar/fileSelectionItems/) - Displays toolbar items when one or more file system items are selected.